 - Vortex reactor,

 - Circulating fluidized bed reactor, etc.

-Other reactors can also be used but depending upon terms and conditions.
-Auger-type reactors are used for both fast and slow pyrolysis.
+Other reactors can also be used, depending upon terms and conditions.
+Auger-type reactors are used for both fast and slow Pyrolysis.

 Fast pyrolysis is used in many areas.
 Some examples of fast pyrolysis are mentioned below.